-In November 1993, the Brady Handgun Violence Prevention Act of 1993 (Brady Act), Public Law 103-159, was signed into law requiring Federal Firearms Licensees (FFL) to request background checks on prospective firearm transferees.
-The permanent provisions of the Brady Act, effective November 30, 1998, required the U.S. Attorney General to establish the National Instant Criminal Background Check System (NICS).
-FFLs may contact the NICS by telephone, or other electronic means, to determine whether or not the transfer of a firearm would violate Section 922 (g) or (n) of Title 18, United States Code (U.S.C.), or state law.
+The Brady Handgun Violence Prevention Act of 1993 (Brady Act), Public Law 103-159, was signed into law requiring Federal Firearms Licensees (FFLs) to request background checks on prospective firearm transferees.
+The permanent provisions of the Brady Act, effective November 30, 1998, required the U.S. Attorney General establish the National Instant Criminal Background Check System (NICS).
+FFLs may contact the NICS by telephone or other electronic means to determine whether or not the transfer of a firearm would violate Section 922 (g) or (n) of Title 18, United States Code (U.S.C.) or state law.

 The NICS is a national system that checks available records in the National Crime Information Center (NCIC), the Interstate Identification Index (III), and the NICS Index to determine if prospective transferees are disqualified from receiving firearms.

 The NICS Index contains information provided by local, state, tribal, and federal agencies of persons prohibited from receiving firearms under federal law.
 The NICS Index contains prohibiting information which may not be found in the NCIC or the III.

 Section 922(g) of the Gun Control Act prohibits certain persons from shipping or transporting any firearm in interstate or foreign commerce, or receiving any firearm which has been shipped or transported in interstate or foreign commerce, or possessing any firearm in or affecting commerce.
 These prohibitions apply to any person who:

 18, U.S.C. §922 (g) (1)

 Has been convicted in any court of a crime punishable by imprisonment for a term exceeding one year

 Is under indictment for a crime punishable by imprisonment for a term exceeding one year